Computer security for the Dutch Government

 and a 2Mb/s Link Encryption System (PLDX).

-After the demise of Philips Crypto BV in 2003, these two products were
+After the demise of Philips Crypto BV in 2003, both products were

 Compumatica in Uden (Netherlands)